Cheatsheet

 /memoryOpens the CLAUDE.md file for quick editing/memory to add a convention

-This table covers approximately 80% of common interactions.
+This table covers the most common commands.
 For advanced usage, check the complete slash commands reference which details each available option.

 Key takeaway: these 8 commands cover the majority of daily needs - keep this table accessible.